bvan-dyc/Wolf3D/README.md

 # Wolf3D

-Simple reproduction of the original Wolfenstein3D game using raycasting techniques.
+Simple reproduction of the original Wolfenstein game using raycasting.
 Part of 42's graphic branch.

 ## Usage
 ```